jhu8480/React-portfolio/README.md

 The Resume component displays Jinhui Hu's resume and provides a link to download the file.

-To download the resume, simply click on the "Download" button.
+To download the resume, simply click on the "Download my resume" button.

 ## Deployment